zeroluck/docs/sources/reference/lib/scim.md

 ## Bulk operations

-To use Bulk operation you pass the operation as a ScimBulkOperation object into “bulkOperation” method or as a JSON/XML string into “bulkOperationString” method and without forgetting to specify the desired media type.
+To use Bulk operation you pass the operation as a ScimBulkOperation object into “bulkOperation” method or as a JSON/XML string into “bulkOperationString” method.
+As a second parameter do not forget to specify the desired media type.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);